Stevr0/Ultimate-Dungeon/COMBAT_CORE.md

 ## PURPOSE

-Defines the **authoritative Combat Core** for *Ultimate Dungeon*.
+Defines the **authoritative Combat Core** for *Ultimate Dungeon*, fully aligned with **ACTOR_MODEL.md**.

-Combat Core is the glue between:
+Combat Core is responsible for **how combat is executed**, not **whether combat is legal**.

+It consumes validated Actor relationships, combat legality, and combat state from the Actor layer and executes:
+- Swing timers
+- Hit / miss resolution
-- Player stats/vitals/skills
+- Damage application
-- Items/equipment/affixes/durability
+- Status application hooks
-- Magic (spell payloads that deal damage or apply statuses)
-- Healing actions (bandages)
-- Death → corpse → loot → insurance
+- Death triggers

 If a combat rule is not defined here, **it does not exist**.